sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 9 duplicates the last line of a file
 Task 10 is on finding all .js files in the cwd and deleting them.
 Folders labelled .js should not be deleted Task 11 is on counting the number of  directories and sub-directories in the current directory without taking into account the current and parent directories
+Task 12 has us display the 10 newest files in the current directory